IncorrectPleaseTryAgain/CS-210-Grocery-List/README.md

 source: https://docs.python.org/3/c-api/arg.html

-#What skills from this project will be particularly transferable to other projects or course work?
+# What skills from this project will be particularly transferable to other projects or course work?

+Some skills that i learned from this project are designing and writing a program with multiple programming languages, reading and understanding documentation for problem solving, and designing code with the intent of using programming languages to their advantage.

 #How did you make this program maintainable, readable, and adaptable?